jsonzilla/UTL/docs/module_log.md

 ### Extendable stringifier (advanced feature)

-`template <class Derived> struct StringifierBase` is compile-time polymorphism base used to build custom stringifier functors.
+`template <class Derived> struct StringifierBase` is compile-time polymorphism base used to build custom stringifier.

 It is an advanced feature and not need for the regular logging, see [section at the end](#advanced-guide-to-custom-stringifiers) for a proper usage guide.